robinyms78/6m-software-1.4-scrum/assignment.md

 Write ten (10) user stories for a book-borrowing website for a library.
 Write it in the format: `As a ____, I want to ____, so that _____`.

 ```
-1. As a user, I want to borrow book title on a book-borrowing website, so that the book can be delivered to my house without visiting the library.
+1. As a user, I want to have a book delivery service on a book-borrowing website, so that the book can be delivered to my house without visiting the library.

 2. As a user, I want to be able to check the date due of my books borrowed on a book-borrowing website, so that I can return my books on time.

 3. As a user, I want to be able to sign in to a book-borrowing website, so that I can borrow books from the website without visiting the library.

-4. As a user, I want to have a geographical information service on the book-borrowing website, so that I can check the location of the nearest library to borrow the book I want.
+4. As a user, I want to have a geographical information service on the book-borrowing website, so that I can visit the nearest library to check the content of the book and make a decision whether to borrow the book or not.

 5. As a user, I want to be able to renew my book on a book-borrowing website, so that I can renew my book when upon reaching the date due.

 6. As a user, I want to have an option to sign in to the book-borrowing website using my mobile phone, so that I am still able to sign in to the website when I forget my username and password.

-7. As a user, I want to have an option to sign in to the book-borrowing website using my singpass, so that I am still able to sign in to the website when I forget my username and password.
+7. As a user, I want to have an option to sign in to the book-borrowing website using my Singpass, so that I am still able to sign in to the website when I forget my username and password.

-8. As a user, I want to be able to search for the book title I want on a book-borrowing website, so that I am able find the book title I want to borrow.
+8. As a user, I want to be able to search for the book title I want on a book-borrowing website, so that I am able to check whether the book is available or not.

 9. As a user, I want to be able to receive an email notification upon reaching the date due of my book from a book-borrowing website, so that I do not miss the date due of the book I have borrowed.

-10. As a user, I want to be able to receive book recommendations from a book-borrowing website, so that I can borrow books based on my personal interest and genre.
+10. As a user, I want to be able to receive book titles recommendations from a book-borrowing website, so that I can borrow books based on my personal interest and genre.

 ```